COVID-19 vaccine for children

 Children 5 to 11 years old require consent from a parent or legal guardian.
 They should come to their appointment with a parent, legal guardian, or substitute decision maker.
 If a parent or legal guardian is not able to be present at the appointment, or if the child will be accompanied by another individual (other relative or friend), they will need to bring a signed consent form with them to their appointment.

-The Comirnaty (Pfizer-BioNTech) and the Spikevax (Moderna) vaccines have been authorized for use in children.
-The Ministry of Health recommends that individuals between the ages of 5 and 29 receive the Comirnaty (Pfizer-BioNTech) vaccine.
-Currently, Spikevax (Moderna) is the only authorized vaccine for children 6 months to under 5 years of age.
+The Comirnaty (Pfizer-BioNTech) and the Spikevax (Moderna) vaccines have been authorized for use in children 6 months and older.
+The Ministry of Health recommends that individuals between the ages of 5 and 29 receive the Comirnaty (Pfizer-BioNTech) vaccine for their primary series (first and second doses).
+Both vaccines contain polyethylene glycol (PEG) and tromethamine.
+Talk to your doctor if you think you or your children may be allergic to these ingredients.

 Uncommon vaccine side effects